Tangerine-Community/Tangerine/README.md

 npm start
 ```

+If you are developing on an M1-based Mac, run `export NODE_OPTIONS="--openssl-legacy-provider"` in your command shell before running `npm start`.

 View the app at <http://localhost:4200>.

-If using ngrok.io ot tunnelto.dev, add the --disable-host-check flag to the `npm start` command.
+If using ngrok.io or tunnelto.dev, use the 'start-using-proxy' instead of 'start' command.
+This will add some switches that enable the use of some older libraries.

-It's nice that the Angular webpack dev server will reload your browser when making changes in the tangy-form folder.

 ## Deprecated Version of Tangerine